Laura Lee's dining & activity guide to the Olney-Baltimore-DC tri-city area

 Georgia Ave, SOUTH of MD-108:

 Wasabi Zen for sushi and le Mannequin Pis for Belgium.
-Belgium has fixed price 3 course steal on Monday night, early bird specials Tuesday-Thursday, and Friday-Saturday lately finds a nice fixed price deal.
+Belgium has fixed price deals on certain nights.
 Next to each other in a hidden strip mall and worth the time to find.
 BUT recently easier to find the strip mall.
 Sharing the parking lot and out on Georgia/MD97 you will find a bigish store and another great find restaurant.
 Next to the Mattress Warehouse (I kid you not, and in front of the truck painting place and nail place and one driveway south of Popeyes, yes they are all neighbors) is a wonderful Thai place that faces Georgia.
 Now updated with seating in addition to the takeout business they quickly built up.
 Who knew?
 Thai Cuisine matches the Thai I was told I HAD to drive into DC to eat.
-At 1/3 the price and an easy take out (I have not tried dine in or delivery) I will stay in Olney.
+At 1/3 the price and an easy take out (dine in is ok as is delivery, but I usually pick it up) I will stay in Olney.
 It tastes as good or better.
 The sweet and sour sauce which I usually abhor is sublime and not a strange color.
 Stephen gives 50 thumbs up to the Panang Curry and fried tofu.
 I have had multiple items and keep going back for more.
 Find these three good local restaurants between a Popeyes and Shell station.
 Hey, foodie friends in NoVA ask to come up to go to one of the three on a regular basis.
-Oh, there is a Bolivan place next to the sushi restaurant, and it is take out only.

 Could there be more?
 Yes, lots more.